 Pressure works for me.

-Um well, look, we known from the beginning.
+Well, look, we've known from the beginning.

-Obama I played it just before the break.
+Obama, I played it just before the break.

 Obama himself recognized he didn't have the authority under the Constitution to do what he did on DACA.